-The Company adopted Accounting Standards Update ("ASU") No. 2016-02, Leases, as of January 1, 2019.
+The Company adopted Accounting Standards Update ("ASU") No. 2016-02, Leases as of January 1, 2019.
 A determination is made as to whether an arrangement is a lease at inception.
+A right-of-use

-A right-of-use ("ROU") asset and operating lease liability is recognized for identified operating leases in the Consolidated Balance Sheets.
+("ROU") asset and operating lease liability is recognized for identified operating leases in the Consolidated Balance Sheets.
+The changes in operating lease ROU assets and operating lease liabilities are presented net within non-cash adjustment to operating lease expense in the Consolidated Statements of Cash Flows.

 ROU assets represent the Company's right to use the underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are recognized at the lease commencement date based on the present value of lease payments due over the lease term, with the ROU assets adjusted for lease incentives received.
-When determining the present value of lease payments, the Company uses its incremental borrowing rate ("IBR") on the date of lease commencement, or the rate implicit in the lease, if known.
+When determining the present value of lease payments, the Company uses its incremental borrowing rate on the date of lease commencement, or the rate implicit in the lease, if known.
 The Company does not assume renewals in its determination of the lease term unless the renewals are deemed by management to be reasonably certain at lease inception.

 Leases with an initial term of 12 months or less are not recorded on the balance sheet, unless they include an option to purchase the underlying asset that the Company is reasonably certain to exercise.
 The Company recognizes lease expenses on a straight-line basis over the lease term.
 The Company has leases with lease and non-lease components, which the Company has elected to account for as a single lease component.
-The current operating lease liability is included within accrued expenses and other current liabilities on the Consolidated Balance Sheet